SeaWorld calls the lawsuit a baseless publicity stunt

 PETA filed the 20-page compalint in October on behalf of the whales – Tilikum, Katina, Corky, Kasatka and Ulises.

-A PETA statement said the lawsuit is the first of its kind in contending that constitutional protections against slavery are not limited to humans.
+A PETA statement at the time contended that constitutional protections against slavery are not limited to humans.

 At the heart of the lawsuit is the question of whether a non-human entity can sue for a violation of constitutional rights.